-Kinga’s Lounge is a laid-back and cozy place that is, in many ways, what many people think of when they think of a low maintenance bar/restaurant establishment.
+Kinga’s Lounge is a laid-back and cozy place that serves some of Denver’s most authentic Polish food.
 An unassuming entrance right off of busy Colfax avenue leads directly into a dim, wooded bar, with a pool table and, past that, a small number of tables for dining, made for a cozy location for one of The Same Plate’s cultural food experiences.

 Most charming about the restaurant is the fact that it was built in an old historic mansion, specifically the old Colmar mansion built in 1889 and throughout it’s time was home to a number of influential historical figures that influenced Denver as it developed.
 Now, it’s grown with the times and serves as a popular late night watering hole, and even features an Escape Room experience for those who are interested.

 We went on relatively early on a Sunday night and had few others to share the space with, which we didn’t mind.
 We sat in their seated dining area just off from thar bar, at a dark wood table, with a wooden bench and wooden chairs, all of with added to the low-maintenance vibe of the space.

 We took our time ordering drinks and ultimately decided on the most Eastern European beers on the menu [expand]